 The trick is to basically copy or even move all your music to your OneDrive storage – you may need to get some more of that.
 It can be a bit challenging doing the actual upload, though – what if you’ve got 500Gb of music ripped from your CD collection at home?
 Try uploading that little lot over your domestic ADSL and you might well break the internet as far as your family is concerned.

 Upload speeds on a lot of broadband connections are pretty poor, you see.
 The A in ADSL stands for Asynchronous, meaning it’s very much not 50:50 up and down.
-Doing online backup and/or bulk upload of loads of files could take a looooong time, and whilst you’re maxing out the upload bit of the link, the download bit will be getting very constrained too – so you could see your overall network performance drop dramatically.
+Doing online backup and/or bulk upload of loads of files could take a looooong time, and whilst you’re maxing out the upload bit of clip_image003the link, the download bit will be getting very constrained too – so you could see your overall network performance drop dramatically.
 Take a look using the Network Speed Test app (for Windows, for Windows Phone) to see the latency (otherwise known as network delay or sometimes PING time – anything into 3 figures is basically bad news), upload and download rates that are available – during heavy usage periods, it’ll seem like your network is performing poorly.

 Managing music & OneDrive together